-This weekend the Swiss town of Lausanne will host the last event of the Dextro Series before the Grand Final in Beijing, which will be held on September 10 and 11.
+This weekend the Swiss town of Lausanne will host the last appointment of the Dextro Series before the Grand Final in Beijing, which will be held on September 10 and 11.

-This year it makes the leap and hosts its first Dextro World Series, which will be held over the sprint distance (750 swimming, 20 km cycling and 5 km running on foot).
-In addition, during the same weekend, a Relay test will be held, in which Spain will have representation and where each team will have two male and two female triathletes.
+This year it takes the leap and hosts its first Dextro World Series, which will take place over sprint distance (750 swim, 20 km bike and 5 km run).
+In addition, during the same weekend, a Relay event will be held, in which Spain will be represented and where each team will have two male and two female triathletes.

-Barbara Riveros and Andrea Hewitt (first and second in the world ranking) start as favorites.
-Another of the favorites, the Canadian Paula Findlay will not participate in this test.
-The toughest opponents will be Helen Jenkins, Emma Morffatt and the Spanish Ainhoa Murúa, with many probabilities of being in the Top10 of the event.
+Barbara Riveros and Andrea Hewitt (first and second in the world ranking) start as favourites.
+Another favorite, the Canadian Paula Findlay will not participate in this test.
+The toughest opponents will be Helen Jenkins, Emma Morffatt and the Spanish Ainhoa Murúa, with a good chance of being in the Top 10 of the event.

 Our leader, Noya, will have to compete again with the Brownlee brothers.
-This time it will be Jonathan who has the most podium chances, as he is the current world champion at this distance.
-The Russian Alexander Brukhankov, third in the world ranking, will also fight to be in these first three positions of the podium.
+This time it will be Jonathan who has the best podium chances, since he is the current world champion in this distance.
+The Russian Alexander Brukhankov, third in the world ranking, will also fight to be in these first three places on the podium.

-The Men's Elite Start will be on Saturday August 20 at 11.50 local time.
-The female at 14:10 h.
-You can see the proof through this link: www.triathlonlive.tv. or follow her on Twitter: twitter.com/triathlonlive.
+The Men's Elite Start will be on Saturday, August 20 at 11.50:14 local time.
+The women's at 10:XNUMX p.m.
+You can see the test through this link: www.triathlonlive.tv. or follow her on Twitter: twitter.com/triathlonlive.